-- A. For multiple-unit dwelling structures, the final permit to commence construction for a replacement project has been issued, or the building or structure is exempt from this requirement pursuant to Section 17.29.020, Demolition and Relocation Applicability. - B. Has received all necessary approvals from the City and any other agency with review authority over a project (e.g., Fire Department, Environmental Health Services, Air Pollution Control District, etc.).
+- A. For multiple-unit dwelling structures unless the , the final permit to commence construction for a replacement project will create at least as many residential dwellings as will be demolished has been issued, or the building or structure is exempt from this requirement pursuant to Section 17.29.0120, Demolition and Relocation-Applicability, subsection = - B. Has received all necessary approvals from the City and any other agency with review authority over a project (e.g., Fire Department, Environmental Health Services, Air Pollution Control District, etc.).
+(Ord.
+20-03 § 6) - A. Loss of Residential Units.
+In accordance with Government Code Section 66300(d), no housing development project, as defined by California Government Code, Section 65589.5(h)(2), that will require the demolition or other loss of legally established residential dwelling units shall be approved unless the project will create at least as many residential dwellings as will be demolished or otherwise lost.
+When this subsection applies, all applicable requirements of Government Code Section 66300(d) must be met. - C. Timing of Replacement.
+The City shall not issue a Certificate of Occupancy for any other Building Permits for the project until all Certificates of Occupancy have been issued for the replacement units(s).

+'''

-17.29.050 Relocation of Structures
+146.145.
+17.29.0450 Relocation of Structures

+'''